SaschaWillems/Vulkan/README.md

 Most basic example.
 Renders a colored triangle using an indexed vertex buffer, only one pipeline with very simple shaders.
 Uses a single uniform buffer for the matrices.

+This example won't make use of helper functions or initializers (like the other examples) and is much more of an explicit example then the others included in this repository.
+It contains lot's of boiler plate that you'd usually encapsulate in helper functions and classes.

 ### Texture mapping
 <img src="./screenshots/basic_texture.png" height="128px">